Urban evolution: Urban pollution

+For plants, long-term exposure to pollutants like ozone can impair vital structures on their leaves, disrupting gas exchange and reducing growth.
+Some plants adapt by closing their stomata or producing antioxidants to mitigate the damage, while others are less equipped to cope and show signs of decline.
+Pollution also alters soil chemistry, affecting nutrient availability and further stressing plant growth.
+These physiological changes to both flora and fauna influence urban ecosystems, determining which species can survive and reproduce in polluted environments.

+A study on Great tits (Parus major) also found that air pollutants, in combination with local tree composition and temperature, affect their nestling physiology.
+Specifically, antioxidant capacity and fatty acid composition in these birds were influenced by the surrounding environmental conditions, including pollution levels.

+Water pollution is another major concern, to which species living in aquatic habitats, such as fish, can evolve resistance to pollutants.
+The Atlantic killifish (Fundulus heteroclitus) has evolved to resist toxic pollutants like polychlorinated biphenyls (PCBs), commonly found in polluted urban waters.
+This resistance is thought to be the result of mutations that allow the fish to tolerate high levels of chemicals that would otherwise be lethal.

+Noise pollution, often resulting from traffic, construction, and industrial activities, is another form of energy pollution that significantly affects urban species.
+Prolonged exposure to high noise levels can interfere with animals' communication, navigation, feeding behaviors, and stress response mechanisms.
+In particular, birds are sensitive to noise pollution, as it disrupts their ability to communicate using signals, such as calls from potential mates or warnings of predators.
+This disruption can lead to changes in behavior, reproduction, and survival.

 Urban habitat fragmentation

 The fragmentation of previously intact natural habitats into smaller pockets which can still sustain organisms leads to selection and adaptation of species.
 These new urban patches, often called urban green spaces, come in all shapes and sizes ranging from parks, gardens, plants on balconies, to the breaks in pavement and ledges on buildings.
 The diversity in habitats leads to adaptation of local organisms to their own niche.
 And contrary to popular belief, there is higher biodiversity in urban areas than previously believed.
 This is due to the numerous microhabitats.
 These remnants of wild vegetation or artificially created habitats with often exotic plants and animals all support different kinds of species, which leads to pockets of diversity inside cities.

 With habitat fragmentation also comes genetic fragmentation; genetic drift and inbreeding within small isolated populations results in low genetic variation in the gene pool.
 Low genetic variation is generally seen as bad for chances of survival.
-This is why probably some species aren’t able to sustain themselves in the fragmented environments of urban areas.
+This is why probably some species aren't able to sustain themselves in the fragmented environments of urban areas.